ukeloveth/Chomp-App-Back-End/README.md

 Getting Started
 =====
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
--a Local machine preferrably a mac book pro.
+-a Local machine preferrably a mac book pro

 Prerequisites